-A study says that resveratrol, a natural compound found in red wine, can improve physical performance, muscle strength and help maintain a healthy heart.
+A study says that resveratrol, a natural compound found in red wine, can improve physical performance and muscle strength.

 Researchers at the University of Alberta, Canada, found that resveratrol, also found in nuts and grapes, could potentially help people who want to exercise but find it difficult.

 It is also likely to intensify the benefits of exercise for those who can only manage short bursts of strenuous activity.